Frequently Asked Questions – CNC Intelligence

 Yes.
 CNC Intelligence provides expert witness testimony and consulting services to legal teams involved in digital asset-related litigation, arbitration, and regulatory actions.

-In select cases, we may offer reduced rates or pro bono support for law enforcement agencies and nonprofits engaged in combatting financial crime or victim support.
+In select cases, we may offer reduced rates or pro bono support for law enforcement agencies and nonprofits engaged in combating financial crime or victim support.

 We do not file police reports on your behalf, but we provide detailed investigative documentation and guidance to help you do so effectively.